COVID-19 vaccination passport

 For additional security, during a verification, it is recommended that you show only your QR code, hiding any other information.
 Present the QR code for your most recent dose.
 If you have received two doses of vaccine and present the QR code for your first dose, a "Not adequately protect" status message will appear.

-To download your proof of vaccination to be included in the application VaxiCode Verif and learn more, see Québec.ca/proofvaccination.
+To download your QR code to be included in the application VaxiCode Verif and learn more, see How to obtain your vaccine passport.

 COVID-19 Protection Status

-Fort additional information on the criteria that determine whether you are adequately protected against COVID-19, see Québec.ca/vaccinationpassport.
+For additional information on the criteria that determine whether you are adequately protected against COVID-19 in Québec, see COVID-19 Protection Status.